Cle Elum, Washington

 Cle Elum (/kli ˈɛləm/ klee EL-əm) is a city in Kittitas County, Washington, United States.
-The population was 1,872 at the 2010 census.
+The population was 2,157 at the 2020 census.
 About 84 mi by car from Seattle, Cle Elum is a popular area for camping and outdoor activities.
+It is also unofficially considered the starting point of Eastern Washington when driving east on I-90 from Seattle, although this is somewhat arbitrary since many consider either the town of Easton, anywhere east of Keechelus Lake, or the wildlife crossing bridge over I-90 to be the starting point.

+The town takes its name from the Cle Elum River, which meets the Yakima River near here.
+The Kittitas band of the Yakama tribe lived here and fished the Yakima River.
+In the 1800s, settlers traveled through on their way to Puget Sound, and the Kittitas band was eventually displaced to a reservation.
+The settlement here had a large sawmill and a train depot, and the town was incorporated in 1902.

 History

 Native history

 Cle Elum was originally inhabited by the Kittitas band of the Yakama tribe.
 The tribe fished salmon, steelhead, and trout from the Yakima River.
 The Salmon la Sac trails in the northern area of the region were created by the Kittitas people and were used as layovers for journeys into the higher altitudes of the Cascade Range.
 In 1855, after the arrival of Catholic missionaries, and the passing through of settlers and coal miners on their way to the Puget Sound, a treaty resulted in the Yakamas ceding most of their land for a reservation in the lower Yakima Valley and guaranteed access to fish, including what would later be incorporated as Cle Elum.
 By 1859, the Kittitas had been forced to relocate to the Yakama Indian Reservation.